fsmi/rpcd/README.md

 * `ondemand`: Start the process when the window is mapped, terminate the process when it is unmapped.
 * `keepalive`: Start the process on rpcd startup, stop only when shutting down or switching X servers.

-The automation script parser is currently a work in progress.
 ## Usage (Web Interface)

 * To run a command